ngs-docs/2018-ggg-rstudio-bioinformatics-ws/exploring-shmlast-scores-with-RStudio.md

-So Aubry et al. invent *conditional* reciprocal best hit, which tries to find close homolog *groupings* that can deal with multi-copy genes. shmlast is a reimplementation of that, done by our very own Camille Scott.
+So Aubry et al. invent *conditional* reciprocal best hit, which tries to find close homolog *groupings* that can deal with multi-copy genes. shmlast is a reimplementation of that, done by our Camille Scott in the DIB Lab.

 ### Why does shmlast take "so long"?

+shmlast takes about 15-30 minutes to run.
+Why so long??

-Well, we're calculating all pairwise matches between 36,000 mouse transcripts and 64,000 cow proteins!
+Well, if you look at the ANGUS tutorial we're calculating all pairwise matches between 36,000 mouse transcripts and 64,000 cow proteins!
 So frankly it's amazing it works so fast in the first place!